 Basketball players have been on the cover of reputed Wine Enthusiast magazine, foodandwine and media all over the US have covered this trend.
 This would be every PR expert dream: a group of sports superstars, with millions of followers in social networks, rich, famous, and young (with many years ahead of them to develop their hobby and spread the word) that speak openly and acting almost as activists in favor of wine.
 Many wine regions all over the world would love to see their wineries visited by NBA players, their wines in the large hands of these sports icons.
 Wine tourism also benefits from this huge Pr impact.
 The idea of having top NBA players having fun and enjoying a wine region in Spain is enough to make many people in the Spanish wine trade and wine tourism business dream.

-They for sure do not come out as immature and many are husbands, fathers, investors, and they are really interested in wine.
+Basketball players enjoying wine, for sure do not come out as immature, and many are husbands, fathers, investors, and they are really interested in wine.
 It is obvious that elite wineries find a great opportunity in this trend.
 NBA players do not seem to pay attention to bottles everyday wine aficionados drink.
 Bringing the best wine bottle has become a competition for NBA players attending a dinner.
 They are competitive sportsmen: and their hobby is also translated into a game to bring the best to a table.

 The NBA wine craze is mainly about top brands and super luxury wines.
 But there may be a way to bring wine, today considered as a super elitist product, to many basketball fans who are not exposed to it.
 But this would imply getting the benefits NBA stars to find in their hobby approachable to all budgets, not an easy quest, but one worthing trying.

 Wine is portrayed by some NBA players not just as a fashionable thing, but also as a deeper icon to show who they are.
-This is great news for anyone who thinks wine can enrich food, improve curiosity, enjoy the flavor, and connect with a relaxed way to understand live.
-Wine is something precious that can be collected, a product deep-rooted in land, culture of a region and its people.
+This is great news for anyone who thinks wine can enrich food, improve curiosity, enjoy the flavor, and connect with a relaxed way to understand life.
+Wine is something precious that can be collected, a product deep-rooted in the land, the culture of a region, and its people.
 These values are not just valid for the most expensive bottles.
 A player like Lebron James has passed his values about wine to the rest of the league.